genesistoxical/pruebas/README.md

 * **Pull request** in English, in the description you can add details in English or Spanish.

 ## Config
-`Config.ini` file stores information about the language, theme color, icon format and whether or not the Topmost option is enabled.
+`Config.ini` file stores information about the language.

 ~~~
 [Options]